Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 Click the *Spin* button.
 If you have more than one 3D view open, the cursor will change to an arrow with a question mark and you will have to click in the window containing the top view before continuing.
-If you have only one 3D view open, the spin will happen immediately. (*Spun profile*) shows the result of a successful spin.
+If you have only one 3D view open, the spin will happen immediately.
+Fig. Spun profile shows the result of a successful spin.

 Angle